Fruits and crops Sustainability Work and well-being

 Certification

-Certified products and culture
+Certified products and crops

 To guarantee that we provide you with high-quality products in strict compliance with health and safety standards, we undergo CanadaGAP certification annually.
 This process involves a thorough evaluation of various aspects of our operations, including our facilities, sanitary practices, harvesting, transportation and storage procedures, as well as the proper use of phytosanitary products and fertilizers.